|

 The important thing for Timothy, especially in light of his calling

-things that are holy and spiritual.
-He
+All these things that are holy and spiritual.

-Lord”.
-Timothy’s calling
+name of the Lord”.
+Timothy’s

-associates.
+close associates.
 Once

 again, in verse 23 Paul tells Timothy not to have anything to do with